Frequently Asked Questions

 Note: The types of collaborations may vary (e.g., domestic, international, third party, etc.).
 For clarification regarding the required documentation needed for your specific collaboration, contact the IACUC office at 212-241-0153, email@example.com for assistance.

 Q: What is a Material Transfer Agreement and how do I initiate one?

 A: A material transfer agreement (MTA) is an agreement that outlines the rights and responsibilities of the Mount Sinai Health System and an external party (e.g. academic institutions, industry) regarding the transfer and use of research materials (e.g. animals, human tissue, plasmids, cell lines, chemicals, drugs, etc.) by the recipient.
 This is an important document which aims to protect the interests of PIs and Mount Sinai.
 Contact the Mount Sinai Innovation Partners for more information and assistance at 212-659-9680.

 Q: My IACUC protocol has been approved.
 Whom do I contact to discuss animal housing?

 A: The Center for Comparative Medicine and Surgery (CCMS) office should be contacted at 212-241-3008 for assistance.

 Q: How do I withdraw an expired study protocol?

 A: If the study will be discontinued, The PI must:

 i) Submit a Final Report to the IACUC;

-ii) Submit A final to the Grants and Contracts Office;
+ii) Submit a final report to the Grants and Contracts office;

 iii) Notify the Finance department;